micmejia/bible-dump/NKJV/Matthew/Matt 9.md

 And he arose and departed to his house.

 ###### 8
-Now when the multitudes saw _it,_ they marveled[^a] and glorified God, who had given such power to men. ## Matthew the Tax Collector
+Now when the multitudes saw _it,_ they marveled and glorified God, who had given such power to men. ## Matthew the Tax Collector

 ###### 9
 As Jesus passed on from there, He saw a man named Matthew sitting at the tax office.
 And He said to him, "Follow Me."
 So he arose and followed Him.